 Despite the Mexicans warnings, Smith returned to California in July 1827 with 18 men and two women, once again following the Colorado River.
 At the river crossing, they were attacked by Mohave Indians, who killed ten of the men and took the two women.
 Smith and the other survivors made their way to the San Gabriel Mission, before moving northward to meet up with the group they had left in the San Joaquin Valley.
 Before long, Smith and his men were again arrested, but amazingly were released, despite his earlier breach of trust.
 Though Smith promised to leave California, he and his men hunted in the Sacramento Valley for several months before departing.

-For the next several years, Smith concentrated on building up the fur company and never returned to California, instead focusing his efforts in the Oregon country.
+For the next several years, Smith concentrated on building up the fur company and never returned to California, instead, focusing his efforts in the Oregon country.
 In 1828, he and his men were attacked by a group of Klawatset Indians.
-Fifteen of Smith’s nineteen men were killed.
-Smith and three others escaped and made their way to Fort Vancouver.
+Fifteen of Smith’s 19 men were killed.
+Smith and three others escaped and made their way to Fort Vancouver, Washington.

 In the spring of 1829, Smith returned to the upper Rocky Mountains, promising to confine his operations to the region east of the Great Divide.